oliverstockdale/starter-academic/content/project/entropic-uncertainty-relations/index.md

 An infographic (aimed at a general audience) for the first point can be found [here](entanglement.pdf).

-Further information regarding our work on entanglement witnessing can be found [here](https://oliver-stockdale.com/post/entropic-entanglement-now-on-the-arxiv/).
+More detailed information regarding our specific work on entanglement witnessing can be found [here](https://oliver-stockdale.com/post/entropic-entanglement-now-on-the-arxiv/).